yeagerai/genlayer-cli/README.md

 ## Further Development

-Further commands are planned for implementation to enhance interaction with the GenLayer simulator.
+Further commands are planned for implementation to enhance interaction with the GenLayer Studio.
 Stay tuned for updates.

 ## Feedback